 Are the costs reasonable?

 Unlike a holiday where you might like to splash out the cash a little more.
 Your job has to be sustainable.
 You don’t want to feel like you’re working just to live food to mouth.
+I realised this the hard way!
 Sometimes, even the larger 5 🌟 hotels offer discounts for longer stays.
 If you don’t ask, you don’t get.

 Useful platforms that help you find remote working accommodation

 Agoda is an online travel agency that allows you to do everything from booking accommodation to booking flights and airport transfer.
 In South east Asia, usually the rates on Agoda are the most competitive in the market and they usually always have coupon codes.
 Agoda is a subsidiary of booking.com.

 Airbnb is filled with hundreds if not thousands of homely houses and apartments that are ideal for people who want to stay in a place both short and long term.

 Google maps is invaluable, not just for exploring areas for coffee shops, but also finding hotels.
 If you get lost, just open the maps app and find your way back home!
 I trust the platform fully and I’m always contributing and reading reviews, where-ever I go.
 Google maps provide the most reliable, authentic and clearest picture on where you want to travel.

 Have fun, Stay Safe and Smile.